Important Disclosure — Please Read

 Completion and Possession Dates

 Completion is when ownership transfers and funds change hands.
-Possession is when you receive keys, often the same day or the day after completion.
+Possession is when you receive keys — these dates are negotiated and are often the same day or the day after completion.

-On subject free offers: Waiving conditions can increase risk.
+On subject-free offers: Waiving conditions can increase risk.
 Removing financing conditions can put your deposit at risk if your mortgage does not complete.
-Removing inspection conditions means buying without a professional assessment of the home.
-Understand what you are giving up before you agree to it.
+Removing inspection conditions means buying without a professional assessment of the home's condition.
+Consult your agent and legal representative about what you are giving up before agreeing to any subject-free offer.

 Step 6